RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 .. code-block:: bash

-    cp uORF-Tools/templates/samples.tsv uORF-Tools/
+    $ cp uORF-Tools/templates/samples.tsv uORF-Tools/
-    cp uORF-Tools/templates/config.yaml uORF-Tools/
+    $ cp uORF-Tools/templates/config.yaml uORF-Tools/

 Customize the **config.yaml** using your preferred editor.
 It contains the following variables:

 • **taxonomy** Specify the taxonomic group of the used organism in order to ensure the correct removal of reads mapping to ribosomal genes (Eukarya, Bacteria, Archea).
 •	**adapter** Specify the adapter sequence to be used.
 If not set, *Trim galore* will try to determine it automatically.
-(Option for the extended workflow)
+(Option for the preprocessing workflow)
 •	**samples** The location of the samples sheet created in the previous step.
 •	**genomeindexpath** If the STAR genome index was already precomputed, you can specify the path to the files here, in order to avoid recomputation.
-(Option for the extended workflow)
+(Option for the preprocessing workflow)
 •	**uorfannotationpath** If the uORF-file was already precomputed, you can specify the path to the files here, in order to avoid recomputation.
-• **alternativestartcodons** Specify a list of alternative start codons.
+• **alternativestartcodons** Specify a comma separated list of alternative start codons.

 Edit the sample sheet corresponding to your project.
 It contains the following variables: